ttdoucet/bgnets/h60/readme.txt

 The h60 topology is the same as that of the legacy netv3, except it has 60 hidden units instead of 30.
 It uses the same input features.

-It as trained by self-play only, and every million games a non-training playoff was run against the legacy drc.w net.
+It was trained by self-play only, and every million games a non-training playoff was run against the legacy drc.w net.
 It was very surprising that it quickly surpassed the performance of the legacy net.
 See the plot.
 It ends up about +0.08 per game over drc.w.